2 September - 3 October 2026

 Included with your ticket on the same evening.

 Short films picked to sit alongside the show.
-Some you'll have seen, some you definitely won't have.
+Some you might have seen, some you definitely won't have.

 Tickets sold separately.